-V. Alternatives Considered
+VI.
+Alternatives Considered

 The FDIC considered two reasonable and possible alternatives as described below.
-On balance, the FDIC believes the current proposal would determine deposit insurance assessment rates for large and highly complex banks in the most appropriate, accurate, and straightforward manner.
+On balance, the FDIC believes the final rule will determine deposit insurance assessment rates for large and highly complex banks in the most appropriate, accurate, and straightforward manner.